 Any excess of tax income over outgo is recorded as an asset reserve of the Social Security trust funds.
-These trust fund asset reserves are held in special U.S. Treasury securities that totaled \$2.8 trillion at the end of 2015.
-Trust fund asset reserves are expected to increase to almost \$2.9 trillion by the end of 2019 and then decline slightly by the end of the short-range estimate period.
+These trust fund asset reserves are held in special U.S. Treasury securities that totaled \$2.8 trillion at the end of 2016.
+Trust fund asset reserves are expected to increase to almost \$3.0 trillion by the end of 2021 (total income including earnings on trust fund assets is projected to exceed benefit payments during that period) and then are projected to decline throughout the remainder of the short-range estimate period and beyond.
 The bonds in the trust funds represent the government's commitment to repay the borrowed funds whenever Social Security needs the money.